-Women who are pregnant tend to experience changes in their vaginal discharge as well, which is a result of hormonal changes in the body.
+Pregnant people tend to experience changes in their vaginal discharge as well, which is a result of hormonal changes in the body.

 So, what does it mean when you have egg white vaginal discharge?
 It could suggest a few different things:

-- You are sexually aroused: it’s normal to secrete an egg white-like discharge when you’re sexually stimulated.
+- You are sexually aroused: It’s normal to secrete an egg white-like discharge when you’re sexually stimulated.

 Egg white discharge and your menstrual cycle